-erred Inflows f Resources Deferred Outflows of Resources Net difference between projected and actual earnings \$ (8,167,978) \$ - Employer contributions made subsequent to June 30, 2014 measurement date \$ - \$ 5,852,754
+erred Inflows Resources Outflows of Resources Net difference between projected and actual earnings Employer contributions made subsequent \$ (8,167,978) \$ - to June 30, 2014 measurement date \$ - \$ 5,852,754

-For the year ended June 30, 2015, the Airport Authority reported \$5,852,754 as deferred outflows of resources related to pensions resulting from Airport Authority contributions subsequent to the measurement date and prior to year-end.
+For the year ended June 30, 2015, the Airport Authority reported \$5,852,754 as deferred outflows of resources related to pensions resulting from Airport Authority contributions subsequent to the measurement date and prior to yearend.
 This amount will be recognized as a reduction in the net pension liability (asset) at June 30, 2016.